Clarksville Volunteers: History

 Clarksville, Tennessee, had been previously represented in the Kentucky–Illinois–Tennessee League by the Clarksville Villagers in 1903 and the Clarksville Grays in 1904.
 The city returned to professional baseball and the KITTY League in 1910 with the Clarksville Volunteers, which played at League Park.

-The Volunteers lost their 1910 season opener on the road to the Vincennes Alice, 2–0, on May 26.
+The Volunteers lost their 1910 season opener on the road to the Vincennes Alices, 2–0, on May 26.
 They won their first game on May 28 at Vincennes, 2–1.
 Clarksville's pitchers tossed three no-hitters in 1910.
 The first occurred on August 6, when Monte Prieste no-hit Vincennes in a 2–1 home win in the first game of a seven-inning doubleheader.
 Prieste pitched a second no-hitter on September 5 on the road against Vincennes in the second game of a doubleheader, winning 3–0 in seven innings.
 The third came again in the second game of doubleheader on September 20 when Ewing Harris tossed five no-hit innings at home against the McLeansboro Miners.
 The game was called so the Miners could catch their train.
 The Volunteers finished the season in second place with a 55–60 (.478) record but failed to win either half of the split season and qualify for the playoffs.

 The 1911 Clarksville team, known as the Billies, placed last of eight KITTY League teams at 51–71 (.418).
 On June 27 of that season, Applegate pitched a no-hitter against the Fulton Colonels.
 The 1912 Clarksville Rebels won the KITTY League pennant with a first-place 68–29 (.701) record.
 The Rebels then met the Frankfort Lawmakers, champions of the Blue Grass League, in what was billed as the championship title of Class D. Frankfort won the series.

 On September 5, 1913, Charles Humphrey tossed a seven-inning no-hitter in the second game of a doubleheader against the Hopkinsville Hoppers.
 The 1913 Volunteers narrowly missed the pennant with a second-place finish at 78–47 (.624), just one game behind the champion Paducah Chiefs.
 On July 4, 1914, Goldkamp no-hit Hopkinsville, 6–0.
 The Clarksville Boosters ended the season fifth out of six teams at 22–39 (.361).
 The KITTY League was nonoperational in 1915, but it and the Volunteers returned in 1916.
 Clarksville won the first half of the season.
 The Volunteers won both games of a doubleheader against Hopkinsville, 2–0 and 3–0, on August 7, the last day of play before the league folded.
 Clarksville posted a season record of 50–24 (.676).
 Over six years of competition, Clarksville's record was 324–270 (.545).

 The city of Clarksville did not field another professional baseball team until the Clarksville Owls joined the KITTY League in 1946.